Page Caching Compatibility for Dynamic Content

 Browser-side caching, as the name implies, is when your browser stores information about a website (static text, images, etc.) onto your computer’s hard drive, so it doesn’t have to continually process the same information.

 Server-side caching is a little more compound.
 It includes several different protocols used by the server: Page caching, database query caching, object caching, and opcode caching.
 Each protocol saves specific data to the server’s memory.

 In this post, we’re going to focus on page caching.
 This caching type is used by all popular WordPress caching plugins like W3 Total Cache, WP Rocket, WP Fastest Cache, and others.
 It is also the one that might cause conflict while being used simultaneously with dynamic content.

 Page caching – explained in simple words

 Page caching works in the same way.
 Once a page is requested for the first time, WordPress does a lot of heavy-lifting and “calculations” to pull the text, images, frameworks, design, etc., from the database and construct the page by putting them in order.
-With page caching, once that process has happened at the first time, a “snapshot” of the constructed page is taken, and then served the next time the page is requested rather than go through the entire process from scratch.
+With page caching, once that process has happened for the first time, a “snapshot” of the constructed page is taken.
+The next time the page is requested, rather than going through the entire process from scratch, the “snapshot” is served.